LegalizeNukes/scriptlets/README.md

 These scriptlets are designed to replace common browser extensions with minimal overhead and zero configuration.

+> [!WARNING]
-**⚠️ Always review third-party code before executing it in your browser environment. ⚠️**
+> Always review third-party code before executing it in your browser environment.

 ## Usage